 Conditions of reentry:

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-When taking a train from London, you have a couple of train stations you can depart from including London Victoria, London Euston and London Kings Cross.
-When you arrive in Lyon, your train can arrive in train stations including Lyon Part Dieu, Lyon-Perrache and Lyon Part-Dieu Gare routière.
+There are a few train stations in London to start your journey from including London Victoria, London Euston and London Kings Cross.
+In Lyon you have a few train station options to choose from for your arrival including Lyon Part Dieu, Lyon-Perrache and Lyon Part-Dieu, Gare routière.

-Omio customers travelling this route book their trains from London Victoria to Lyon Part Dieu.
+Omio customers travelling this route depart most frequently from London Victoria and arrive in Lyon Part Dieu.